Every year on the morning after Thanksgiving, we pick out a Christmas tree.

 Not What We Bargained For

-I loaded the baby in my trusty Ergo as fast as possible and threw the attached cover over her head while Ty hurried to get Bailey out of her seat, then we ran for cover under the Christmas tree tent.
+I loaded the baby in my trusty baby carrier as fast as possible and threw the attached cover over her head while Ty hurried to get Bailey out of her seat, then we ran for cover under the Christmas tree tent.

 I’d hunched my head over baby Charlie, so she wasn’t wet.
 But I was soaked.
 The cold wind cut right through to my bones.